Coder-Star/LTXiOSUtils/LTXiOSUtilsDemo/Pods/IQKeyboardManagerSwift/README.md

 [![Build Status](https://travis-ci.org/hackiftekhar/IQKeyboardManager.svg)](https://travis-ci.org/hackiftekhar/IQKeyboardManager)

-Often while developing an app, We ran into an issues where the iPhone keyboard slide up and cover the `UITextField/UITextView`. `IQKeyboardManager` allows you to prevent issues of the keyboard sliding up and cover `UITextField/UITextView` without needing you to enter any code and no additional setup required.
+While developing iOS apps, we often run into issues where the iPhone keyboard slides up and covers the `UITextField/UITextView`. `IQKeyboardManager` allows you to prevent this issue of keyboard sliding up and covering `UITextField/UITextView` without needing you to write any code or make any additional setup.
 To use `IQKeyboardManager` you simply need to add source files to your project.

 #### Key Features

-1) `**CODELESS**, Zero Lines Of Code`
+1) `**CODELESS**, Zero Lines of Code`

 2) `Works Automatically`